Portulaca umbraticola

-Portulaca umbraticola, also known as the wingpod purslane, is a perennial succulent in the genus of flowering plants Portulaca.
+Portulaca umbraticola, also known as the wingpod purslane, is an annual or short-lived perennial succulent in the genus of flowering plants Portulaca.

 Description

 Although this species can be easily mistaken for P. oleracea, its foliage tends to be much smaller and wider than that of other species.
-Flower colours range from yellow, pink, orange and blue and the stems, leaves, flowers and roots are edible.
+Flower colours range from yellow, pink, and orange.
+The entire plant including the stems, leaves, flowers and roots are all edible.
 Plants grow up to 25 cm tall.

 Subspecies

 Three subspecies are recognized: P. u. coronata, P. u. lanceolata, and the nominate P. u. umbraticola.